 To this end, if a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including:

 - Loss of economic support; and

 - Loss of companionship

-Therefore, if the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
-If you developed a serious side effect after taking Actemra, please speak to us to learn more about your rights.
+Then, if a jury finds the conduct of a drug company in manufacturing and selling a drug to be highly reckless, they may award punitive damages.
+These punish the company and deter similar conduct in the future.
+Therefore, if you developed a serious side effect after taking Actemra, please speak to us to learn more about your rights.